 Why Enterprise Integration Patterns?

 Patterns are not 'invented'; they are harvested from repeated use in practice.
 If you have built integration solutions, it is likely that you have used some of these patterns, maybe in slight variations and maybe calling them by a different name.
-The purpose of this site is not to "invent" new approaches, but to present a coherent collection of relevant and proven patterns, which in total form an integration pattern language.
+The purpose of this site is to present a coherent collection of relevant and proven patterns, which in total form an integration pattern language.

 Despite the 700+ pages, our book covers only a fraction of patterns (and the problems to be solved) in the integration space.
 The current patterns focus on Messaging, which forms the basis of most other integration patterns.
 We have started to harvest more patterns but are realizing (once again) how much work documenting these patterns really is.
 So please stay tuned.

-The patterns are not tied to a specific implementation.
-They help you design better solutions, whether you use any of the following platforms:
+The patterns are not tied to a specific implementation and help you design better solutions with any of the following platforms: